ktonon/two-medium-model/README.md

 opens.
 Earth shows what becomes possible when rifting matures into a global architecture of renewal.

-And that divergence---rooted not in their origins but in their structural responses---goes a long way toward explaining why one world is catastrophically resurfaced and shrouded in volcanic heat, while the other carries a stable hydrosphere, a biosphere, and a geological record stretching back billions of years.
+And that divergence—rooted not in their origins but in their structural responses—goes a long way toward explaining why one world is catastrophically resurfaced and shrouded in volcanic heat, while the other carries a stable hydrosphere, a biosphere, and a geological record stretching back billions of years.